RyanCavanaugh/TNTSHB/chapters/Basics.md

 So far we've been discussing certain things like runtime errors - cases where the JavaScript runtime throws its hands up and tells us that it thinks something is nonsensical.
 Those cases come up because [the ECMAScript specification](https://tc39.github.io/ecma262/) actually declares that trying to call something that isn't callable causes an error.
-Sounds obvious, but you could imagine that accessing a property on an object that doesn't exist would cause an error too.
+That sounds obvious, but you could imagine that accessing a property on an object that doesn't exist would cause an error too.
-Instead, JavaScript gives us different behavior to keep things entertaining and gives us the value `undefined`.
+Instead, JavaScript gives us different behavior to keep things entertaining and gives us the value `undefined`:

 ```js
 let foo = {